samthepacman/samthepacman/README.md

 - 🏫 High School Student
 - 🐧 I'm a Stand User [ NixOS go muda muda muda ]
 - 🖥️ LOL
-- 💻 A legend once said the Linux philosophy is "laugh in the face of danger".
+- 💻 the Linux philosophy is "laugh in the face of danger".
 Oops.
 Wrong one.
 "Do it yourself".
 That's it.
+                                                                               - Linus Torvalds

 ****